What is ambulatory phlebectomy?

 How much does ambulatory phlebectomy cost?

 The cost of an ambulatory phlebectomy depends on the extent of the varicose veins to be treated.
-If the procedure is needed because of an underlying medical condition, insurance often covers the cost — but not when it's for cosmetic reasons.
-Also, insurers may require several weeks or months of conservative therapy such as compression hose, weight loss, and exercise first before therapy can be covered.
+If the procedure is needed because of an underlying medical condition, insurance often covers the cost.
+Insurers may require several weeks or months of conservative therapy such as compression hose, weight loss, and exercise first before ambulatory phlebectomy will be covered.
+Your doctor and health insurance provider can help with more specific cost information.

 Reviewed February 7, 2017